 “They said ‘No go to Croatia, go to Bosnia Bihac’.
 And they shouted at me ‘Don’t go to Slovenia, don’t go to Italy!’.
 But I said next time I want to go to Italy.”

 The policemen put the respondent into a cell where already ten other people on the move (four Iranians, some Pakistanis and some Somalis) were waiting.

 “I said ‘hungry, hungry, hungry’, but they said ‘no food, no food’.
 They only gave me water.”

 The respondent spent the rest of the night in the cell.
 At the next morning, the policemen came, telling him to sign a paper.
 The paper was in Farsi and English, not in Croatian.
 The respondent described the content of the paper was saying something like ‘Don’t go to Croatia the next time, stay in Bosnia’.
 One of the police officers put the signed paper into his breast pocket, without giving him a copy.

 The respondent and his cellmates were then told to enter two vans.
 He was in a van with the Pakistani men, while the other Iranians and the Somalians were transported in the second van.
 Again, the backspace of the van had no windows and lacking oxygen.
 And again, the respondent vomitted.

 “It was very dark inside.”

 After an estimated six hours drive, they arrived in a forest at the Croatian-Bosnian border.
 The interviewee located the push-back to the South of Zeljava (CRO) around the coordinates 44.828267, 15.7520597.
 The men were told to get off the vans and to walk over the border into Bosnia.
-H. started walking with three Somalians.
+The respondent started walking with three Somalians.